elvinv123/belch/README.md

 * Search

 ## User Authentication
-* Users have the option of creating an acount, logging in with an existing account or browse as a demo user
+* Users have the option of creating an acount, logging in with an existing account or browse as a demo user.
 ![Signup form](app/assets/images/signup_form_belch.gif)

 ## Business Page